 The most recent version of the specifications for the GlobalSoilMap.net

-) as discussed and amended at the annual meeting in Ispra, Italy in June, 2011 are summarized here.
+) as discussed and amended at the project meeting in Ottawa, Canada in November, 2015 are summarized here.
 The previous version of the specifications also can be accessed and downloaded from the link in the table below.
 The specifications do not prescribe how the products must be made; only what they need to conform to in order to permit collation and presentation of final standardized products.